Skip to content

 However, simply because you have experienced any level of hair loss does not mean that Minoxidil will be the right choice for you.
 As we have stated, there are examples, such as when a patient completely loses hair follicles in a bald area, where Minoxidil will simply not work.

-In this case, we have some measures for deciding if it is too late to use Minoxidil or not.
+In this case, we have some key points to help you decide if it is too late to use Minoxidil or not.
 According to studies, Minoxidil is much more effective in patients with the following:

 ➡️ Male Pattern Baldness/Androgenetic Alopecia